// LIVE MARKET DATA

 Forward Guidance

 The most stock-moving section.
 Management's own forecast for next quarter.
-A game delay announced here is more damaging than a bad quarter.
 Lowered guidance is often why a stock falls 15% even on a solid report.

 04